Maazcodes/Chat-Web-App/README.md

 - This application contains the Public Chat room feature which will enable only for the authenticated user.

+- Implementation of Arithmetic Captcha on Sign Up Page.

 - It is developed using docker, redis layer, Django channels and websockets

 - In this application, the user can edit their details, the authenticated user can see the list of all users